Jason Bourne (film)

 Jason Bourne is a 2016 American action thriller film co-produced and directed by Paul Greengrass, who co-wrote the script with Christopher Rouse.
 It is the fifth installment of the Bourne film series and a direct sequel to The Bourne Ultimatum (2007).
 Matt Damon reprises his role as the main character, former CIA assassin Jason Bourne, in addition to co-producing the film.
-In addition, the film stars Tommy Lee Jones, Alicia Vikander, Vincent Cassel, Riz Ahmed, Ato Essandoh, Scott Shepherd, with Julia Stiles reprising her role as Nicky Parsons.
+In addition, the film stars Tommy Lee Jones, Alicia Vikander, Vincent Cassel, Riz Ahmed, Ato Essandoh, Scott Shepherd, and Julia Stiles who also reprises her role as Nicky Parsons.
+The film takes place twelve years after the events of Ultimatum and follows Bourne who remains on the run from CIA hit squads as he tries to uncover hidden truths about his father, while CIA director Robert Dewey (Jones) orders the head of cyber-security, Heather Lee (Vikander), to hunt him down.

-The character Aaron Cross, from The Bourne Legacy (2012), does not appear in the film because director Greengrass wanted to focus on the title character, and because actor Jeremy Renner was unable to participate due to scheduling conflicts.
-In Jason Bourne, Bourne remains on the run from CIA hit squads as he tries to uncover hidden truths about his father, while CIA director Robert Dewey (Jones) orders the head of cyber-security Heather Lee (Vikander) to hunt him down.
+Plans for a direct sequel to The Bourne Legacy (2012) starring Jeremy Renner were put on hold in favor of an official sequel to Ultimatum featuring the return of Damon as actor (and also producer) and Greengrass as director.
 Principal photography on the film commenced on September 8, 2015.

-Jason Bourne premiered in London on July 11, 2016, and was theatrically released in the U.S. by Universal Pictures on July 29, 2016.
-The film received mixed reviews and grossed $415 million worldwide.
+Jason Bourne premiered in London on July 11, 2016, and was theatrically released in the United States by Universal Pictures on July 29.
+The film received mixed reviews and was a box office success, grossing $416 million against a $120 million budget.